fernandoehs/Protecnic/README.md

-# Perros-App
+# Protecnic-App
-  Perros-App uses a [ReactJS] frontend to capture and manage assistance, and [Firebase] to store data.
+  Protecnic-App uses a [ReactJS] frontend to capture and manage assistance, and [Firebase] to store data.